vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 Furthermore, there is far more collaboration between government, industry, and academia in China than there is in the US, with a clear national plan to dominate the industry.
 While it is the case that all the high-performance "high-margin" RISC-V IP startups are based in the US, it isn't a threat to China at all: they understand they must capture the broad market first and then specialize as they build the domestic talent pipeline.

+One more note: all of the innovation coming from the Xiangshan team was seeded in Krste's group over the past 10 years.
+Xiangshan is a fork of BOOM, their cache is a fork of the LLC that SiFive open sourced, and they [continue to innovate in the hardware design language space](https://capra.cs.cornell.edu/latte25/paper/12.pdf) after fully adopting Chisel.
+Another note is that the Chinese effort, like all efforts, is _hero-driven_: there are a handful of heroes that contribute the majority of the engineering work, and they are quickly "promoted" to leadership roles where their impact is magnified.

 <!--
 This is different from what happened to krste though, Chinese forces took innovation and ran with it and the Americans are caught flatfooted, save for all the riscv ip startups, which may soon be overrun by xiangshan
 The Chinese are experts here in industry/academic collboration